j-euler/adaq-doc/docs/source/tutorial.rst

 ADAQ workflows
 =========

-Now we are ready to use the ADAQ workflows, for details see :doc:`workflow`.
+Now we are ready to use the ADAQ workflows; for details see :doc:`workflow`.
 Run the ADAQ commands in the ADAQ project.

 .. note::